Screenly/cli/docs/edge_apps/Uploading.md

 ## Uploading an Edge App

-To upload your Edge Apps to Screenly, you use the `edge-app upload` command.
+To upload your Edge App to Screenly, you use the `edge-app upload` command.
 This will copy all files in the current directory and generate a release.

 When you upload subsequent releases, you'll notice a few more things: